 Infographics are crucial to understanding the world around us, and so we have a responsibility to our audience to be truthful.
 In the wake of fake news, we must always be transparent about the information we are presenting and not manipulate our readers.
 Megan McArdle reported for The Atlantic in 2011 that "95% of infographics from unknown sites are full of distortions and lies inserted by internet marketers to get you to link their websites."
 That was in 2011, and it seems like the problem has only gotten worse.
 We can stop that trend.

 With a dedication to truth, take advantage of the simplicity and effectiveness of infographics.
 Being able to visualize information will help your audience engage with your message.

-To illustrate this, I created the infographic below with information from Save the Food on how to properly store fruit.
+To illustrate a simple infographic design, I created the infographic below with information from Save the Food on how to properly store fruit.
 You can see that by using visual representations of where to store and for how long, the information is much easier to understand and remember than digging through long paragraphs of text.
 It's also easy to share with others and spread the word.

 See the more infographic examples on the Mandalu Pinterest page.

 Was this blog helpful?
 Pin this image to the Pinterest board of your choice to save for later reference.